GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

 ## How VCF files are generated

 Publicly accessible sequencing files in FASTQ formats can be downloaded from NCBI SRA.
-However, at FASTQ files contain unaligned sequences of varying quality, and requires clean up and alignment steps for variants to be called from the reference genome.
+However, FASTQ files contain unaligned sequences of varying quality, and require clean up and alignment steps before variants can be called from the reference genome.

-Five steps are taken to transform FASTQ files to variant calls contained in VCF files and at each step, specialized non-R based bioinformatics tools that are used:
+There are five steps we must take to transform raw FASTQ files into variant calls (VCF files).
+At each of the five steps we will be using specialized, non-R based bioinformatics tools:

 <figure markdown>
   ![image](figures/variant_calling_workflow.png){ width="250" }